 Do we come up to the front to take communion?

 Grace does communion in two different styles.
 The traditional style has the bread and the grape juice delivered to people in their

 seats.
 The people wait to eat or drink together.
 The “Methodist” style has people come to the front and pick up bread and grape juice from the servers and consume it there.
 If you cannot move easily to the front, the bread and juice will be delivered to you at your seat.

 I would like to get my child or myself baptized, what should I do?

 Please speak to Stephen Fram, our Minister.
 He will want to meet with you.

 I would like to get married, what should I do?

 Please speak to Stephen Fram, our Minister.
-Grace likes couple to make a commitment to attend at least three church services before the wedding and participate in pre-marriage counseling.
+Grace likes the couple to make a commitment to attend at least three church services before the wedding and participate in pre-marriage counseling.
 At least one person of the couple should be baptized.